The Comedy School presents

 Training will take place at The Comedy School in Camden, London.
 15 Gloucester Gate, London, NW1 4HG.

-Terms One and Two of this pilot version of the course will be part of an evaluative study organised by Op COURAGE, London, part of the NHS Veterans Mental Health and Wellbeing Service and the Camden and Islington NHS Foundation Trust, who are sponsoring the course.
+Terms One and Two of this pilot version of the course will be part of an evaluative study (study IRAS number: 320361) organised by Op COURAGE, London, part of the NHS Veterans Mental Health and Wellbeing Service and the Camden and Islington NHS Foundation Trust, who are sponsoring the course.

-Participants will be former service users of Veterans Mental Health Services (Op COURAGE), requested to commit to attending both terms for study purposes.
+Participants are requested to commit to attending both terms for study purposes.
 Subsequent iterations of the course open to all veterans are planned and term three is open to all interested veterans.

 Improvised Comedy workshops are not only hugely entertaining fun but are focused on developing both confidence and creativity in those who take part.
 They help people develop their imaginations, express themselves and feel comfortable communicating both one-and-one and before a group.
 Finally, the group exercises give participants experience and instruction on how to collaborate in the most fulfilling way.
 All this is achieved through using drama games and exercises, sketches and stories practised by comedy improvisers.
 Witnessing what others come up with in this environment, and having your performance being recognised and applauded is very gratifying.